malcolmt/django-multidb-patterns/README.rst

 Short Description
 ==================

-A tour through four common "multiple database" usage patterns and how they can be implemented and utilised with Django.
+A tour through a few common "multiple database" usage patterns and how they can be implemented and utilized with Django.
 We'll talk about the strengths and weaknesses of each pattern and why you might not need any of them.

 Abstract